genss333/macos-setup-script/README.md

 # macOS Development Setup Script

 This guide explains how to use the provided Bash script to set up a development environment on macOS.
-The script automates the installation of essential tools like Homebrew, Flutter, Xcode, Android Studio, Git, GitHub Desktop, Visual Studio Code, Node.js, and other dependencies.
+The script automates the installation of essential tools like Homebrew, Flutter, Xcode CLI, Android Studio, Git, GitHub Desktop, Visual Studio Code, Node.js, and other dependencies.

 ## Prerequisites